-Vanessa Harden thinks deeply about the social and environmental concerns that plague our lives everyday and her designs, often merging the perceived distinction of art and science, try to resolve those issues on a physical plane.
-From seed pill to increase the greenery of the city to biodegradable tent to dynamic street light to reduce energy consumption every creative endeavour of Vanessa’s are proofs of such sensitivity towards planet earth presented with artistic aestheticism.
+Vanessa Harden thinks deeply about the social and environmental concerns that plague our lives every day.
+Her designs, often merging the perceived distinction between art and science, try to resolve those issues on a physical plane.

 A master’s degree holder in Design Interactions from Royal College of Art, UK, 2009 Vanessa received many an accolade for her works in installation and concept design including the iF Concept Award in 2010.